Nelson Adams

-Biography

 Early years

 Adams was born in Miami, Florida where he attended Miami Jackson Senior High School and received a Silver Knight Award nomination.
 After graduating in 1970, he earned a B.A. in zoology from Howard University in 1974, and his M.D. from Meharry Medical College in 1978.
-At Meharry, he was named Student of the Year in his freshman class and served as President of the Meharry Chapter of the Student National Medical Association.
+At Meharry, he was named Student of the Year in his freshman class, and served as president of the Meharry Chapter of the Student National Medical Association.

-Adams then went on to Emory University in Atlanta, where he completed his internship in 1979 and his residency in obstetrics and gynecology in 1982.
-He opened his first private practice in Mobile, Alabama in September, 1982.
+Adams attended Emory University in Atlanta, where he completed his internship in 1979.
+He completed his residency in obstetrics and gynecology in 1982 there.
+He opened his first private practice in Mobile, Alabama in September, 1982 shortly after.